Blacksburg Volunteer Rescue Squad: Virginia Tech Shooting

-After the Virginia State Police forensic examiners completed scene examination and documentation, BVRS transported or coordinated the transport of 32 victims to the Medial Examiner’s Officer in Roanoke.
+After the Virginia State Police forensic examiners completed scene examination and documentation, BVRS transported or coordinated the transport of 32 victims to the Medical Examiner’s Officer in Roanoke.

 Carbon Monoxide Poisoning

 On Sunday, August 19, 2007, a total of 23 students were overcome by carbon monoxide in a Blacksburg apartment complex and were taken the hospital.
 Five of these patients were airlifted to UVA Medical Center or Duke University Medical Center for serious complications from the carbon monoxide poisoning.